lewis-weinberger/PriorityQueue/README.md

 queue := PriorityQueue with(100) # capacity for 100 elements before internal reallocation
 ```

-Add a new integer value with integer priority using `push`:
+Add a new value to the queue with integer priority using `push`:

 ```io
 value := 10